alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-20-is-woman-husband-a-mahram-to-her-sister.md

 publisher: alsalafiyyah.manhaj@gmail.com
 title: Is a man considered a Mahram for the sister of his wife?
 hijri: '1442-05-05'
-source: Fatawa Shaykh Ibn Baz p.
+source: Fatawa Shaykh Abdul-Aziz Ibn Baz p.
 20/289
 lang: en
 category:
 - marriage